 After becoming licensed to practice dentistry in the USA and gaining additional experience, my long-term goal is to start a clinic in the neighborhood where I grew up, surrounded by Polish immigrants to the USA.
 Some do not seek oral health care due to language barriers since very few Polish-speaking dentists are available.
 I like to think that it will be a multilingual clinic with various languages heard spoken from time to time, especially Spanish, the most critical language in terms of assisting the underserved.
 While my Spanish needs a lot of practice, I am highly motivated to improve it.
 This provides me with much greater access and efficacy with many of the underserved, which I intend to make my central focus as my career progresses.
-I have traveled through much of Central America and the Caribbean; as I continue towards fluency in Spanish, I hope to make this helpful in assisting medical/dental outreach to the region.
+I have traveled through much of Central America and the Caribbean; as I continue towards fluency in Spanish, which will be most helpful for my dental outreach.

-I have worked hard to cultivate and pride my attention to detail.
-I am always a team player striving for improvement; I am not afraid to leave my comfort zone, contributing to patient satisfaction and comfort.
+I have worked hard to cultivate and take pride in my attention to detail.
+I have always been a team player and strive for improvement; I am not afraid to leave my comfort zone, and always work hard to make the patient comfortable and satisfied.
 Very open-minded with a high tolerance for stress, I have also cultivated my soft skills in communication by traveling around much of the globe, feeding my natural, insatiable curiosity.
 I want to make my mark on life primarily by providing excellent dental care to those in great need and who cannot afford to pay for it.
-After earning my doctorate, I plan on workitoworking work for a dentist here to hone my skills further w years down the road, I see myself running a multilingual dental office.
+After earning my doctorate, I plan on working for a dentist here in Detroit to further hone my skills.
+I see myself running a multilingual dental office.
 I am very fond of learning about other people's cultures - as suggested by my travel history - and I cannot imagine being any happier than when I can put a smile on the face of a suffering individual.
 I daydream with frequency about the clinic that I hope to start and operate in Detroit, going so far in my mind as to design and construct multiple operating rooms, each with specific ethnic/cultural motifs, one for European patients, another for Hispanics, a third celebrating African-American history, etc.

 I thank you for considering my application.